Top 10 failed fighter jets

 Designed in collaboration with Dornier, the SAIA 90 was supposed to be Argentina’s fourth-generation fighter jet – a proud successor of the country's aviation industry that was one of the finest in the world right after WWII.

 FMA initiated the project in the 80s, and it was stupendously ambitious for the time.
-Fourth generation implied some bleeding edge technology, and the jet had to compete with the likes of the F-16 and the Mirage 2000 – no small task for a country with the economy just slightly larger than that of the US state of Colorado.
+Fourth-generation implied some bleeding-edge technology, and the jet had to compete with the likes of the F-16 and the Mirage 2000 – no small task for a country with an economy just slightly larger than that of the US state of Colorado.